-The eight goals of the Bureau of Water will ensure that our mission is accomplished while embracing the DHEC values and visions.
+These eight goals of will ensure that our mission is accomplished while embracing the DHEC values and vision.
+Each goal is supported by indicators, outcomes, outputs and inputs specified in the operational plan.

-The primary way to accomplish this is reflected in Goal 1: Protect Surface and Ground Water Quality.
+Goal 1: Protect Surface and Ground Water Quality.

-Goal 2: Adequately Assess Water Quality allows us to track the progress of achieving the first goal.
+Goal 2: Adequately Assess Water Quality.

-Goal 3: Reduce and Eliminate Water Pollution offers ways to improve upon the activities supporting Goal 1.
+Goal 3: Reduce and Eliminate Water Pollution.